What Are Retaining Rings?

 If they are made on the highs side of the tolerances, they will extend further into the groove and prevents standard rings from being fully installed.
 Compensating for accumulated tolerances is what the inclined retaining rings are designed to do by acting as a spring once installed in the groove.

 1.2 Radial Assembly

 Radially assembled retaining rings are installed externally in machined grooves on a shaft.
 These rings have no holes and must be installed using an applicator.

-Self-locking retaining rings can be installed on housing/bore or shafts that do not have groove machined.
-A self-locking ring with no lug hole is impossible to removes without either dismantling the ring or turning it outside the specified tolerance.
+Self-locking retaining rings can be installed on housing/bore or shafts that do not have grooves machined.
+A self-locking ring with no lug hole is impossible to remove without either dismantling the ring or turning it outside the specified tolerance.

 #2.
 Constant Section Retaining Rings